scheinerman/Misc.jl/README.md

 ## IntervalOrder

 This is used to create interval orders.
-These are posest whose elements correspond to real intervals.
+These are posets whose elements correspond to real intervals.
 We have `x<y` exactly when the interval assigned to `x` is completely to the left of the interval assigned to `y`.
 Requires my `ClosedInterval`, `SimpleGraphs`, and